-Today is an important milestone date for aviation enthusiasts everywhere.
+.Today is an important milestone date for aviation enthusiasts everywhere.
 The world’s first jumbo jet, the Boeing 747, entered commercial service exactly 45 years ago today, when a Pan Am 747 took off from New York’s JFK Airport to London Heathrow at 1:52 A.M.
 EST on January 22, 1970.
-Now, many of you may be thinking I’m crazy, and that I’m in fact a day late with my birthday wishes to the Queen of the Skies, since many history books say that the airliner’s first flight was on January 21.
-Technically speaking, though, while the flight was scheduled for the 21st, it didn’t actually take off until the wee hours of the 22nd due to a 6-hour mechanical delay.
-An inauspicious start for sure, but the plane survived that hiccup and became one of the most recognizable and admired symbols of the aviation industry.
+Now, many of you may think I’m a day late with my birthday wishes to the Queen of the Skies.
+Many history books say that the airliner’s first flight was on January 21.
+Though scheduled for the 21st, it didn’t actually take off until after midnight on the 22nd.
+Blame a 6-hour mechanical delay.
+An inauspicious start for sure, but the plane survived that hiccup.
+In fact, it became one of the most recognizable and admired symbols of the aviation industry.

-As a result, Boeing accumulated nearly $2 billion in debt by the end of the 747 project – an astonishing figure for 1970 that would equate to more than $12 billion today.
+As a result, Boeing accumulated nearly $2 billion in debt by the end of the 747 project.
+That’s an astonishing figure for 1970 that equates to more than $12 billion today.
 To make matters worse, some pilots were initially reluctant to fly the huge bird, and critics insisted the mammoth plane would never get off the ground.
 If the 747 had failed, Boeing would have very likely gone bankrupt.
 Fortunately, the plane exceeded expectations; although the original financial models assumed that the plane would become obsolete after 400 deliveries, Boeing has delivered a total of 1,501 of the jumbo jets to date, with another 36 on order.
-Instead of the predicted flop, the 747 became one of the most successful commercial airlines of all time, going on to serve as Air Force One and even as a transport for the space shuttle.
+Instead of the predicted flop, the 747 became one of the most successful commercial airlines of all time.
+It went on to serve as Air Force One and even as a transport for the space shuttle.

 So what does a post about an airplane have to do with me, or with the Road More Traveled?
 There actually is a connection to both.
-My first flight, in May, 1986, at the age of 9, was on a Northwest Orient B-747 from DFW to SFO (technically, my first flight occurred in the summer of 1979 on a trip to India, but I don’t count that since I was too young to remember anything about it).
+My first flight, in May, 1986, at the age of 9, was on a Northwest Orient B-747 from DFW to SFO.
+Technically, my first flight occurred in the summer of 1979 on a trip to India.
+But I don’t count that since remember nothing about it.
 My best friend at the time was a big-time plane geek, and was insanely jealous that 1) I’d flown on a 747, and 2) I’d flown on Northwest Orient.
-Bragging rights are sweet when you’re 9, but more importantly, both the 747 and Northwest would carry a special place in my heart for providing my first real flight.
+Bragging rights are sweet when you’re 9.
+But more importantly, both the 747 and Northwest carry a special place in my heart for providing my first real flight.